Modeling and forecasting exchange rate volatility in time-frequency domain: Introduction

-Motivated by previous results, this paper focuses on proposing a model which will improve the forecasting of volatility.
-Similarly to \cite{lanne2007} and \cite{ABH2011}, we use the decomposition of the quadratic variation with the intention of building a more accurate forecasting model.
+Motivated by previous results, this paper focuses on proposing a model which will improve the modeling and forecasting of foreign exchange volatility.
+Similarly to \cite{lanne2007}, \cite{ABH2011}, and \cite{sevi2014forecasting} we use the decomposition of the quadratic variation with the intention of building a more accurate forecasting model.
 Our approach is very different though, as we use wavelets to decompose the integrated volatility into several investment horizons and jumps.
 Moreover, we employ recently proposed realized GARCH framework of \cite{Hansen2011}.
-Realized GARCH allows to model jointly returns and realized measures of volatility, while key feature is a measurement equation that relates the realized measure to the conditional variance of returns.
-We investigate several measures of realized volatility, namely realized volatility estimator proposed by \cite{abdl2003}, the bipower variation estimator of \cite{barndorff2004}, the two-scale realized volatility of \cite{zhang2005}, the realized kernel of \cite{barndorff2008} and finally jump wavelet two-scale realized variance (JWTSRV) estimator of \cite{barunik} in the framework of Realized GARCH, and we find significant differences in volatility forecasts, while our JWTSRV estimator brings the largest improvement.
+In contrast to popular HAR framework of \cite{corsi2009}, Realized GARCH allows to model jointly returns and realized measures of volatility, while key feature is a measurement equation that relates the realized measure to the conditional variance of returns.
+In addition, we benchmark our approach to several measures of realized volatility and jumps, namely realized volatility estimator proposed by \cite{abdl2003}, the bipower variation estimator of \cite{barndorff2004}, the median realized volatility of \cite{andersen2012jump}, and finally jump wavelet two-scale realized variance (JWTSRV) estimator of \cite{barunik} in the framework of Realized GARCH, and we find significant differences in volatility forecasts, while our JWTSRV estimator brings the largest improvement.
+We use Realized GARCH models of \cite{Hansen2011} as well as realized GAS of \cite{huang2014generalized} based on the observation-driven estimation framework of generalized autoregressive score models to build a realized Jump-GARCH modeling strategy.
+In addition, we also utilize Realized GARCH with multiple realized measures \citep{hansen2012exponential} to build a time-frequency model for forecasting volatility.

-The main contribution of the paper thus lies in investigating how the forecasts of volatility vary with different realized measures and mainly testing the time-frequency realized measures in forecasting.
-We show that the most important information influencing the future volatility is carried by the high frequency part of the spectra representing very short investment horizons of 10 minutes.
+The main contribution of the paper is thus threefold.
+First, we propose several model extensions to utilize jumps in the popular Realized GARCH frameworks, as well as build time-frequency model for forecasting volatility.
+Second, we use several popular measures as a benchmark to our time-frequency model.
+Third, we bring interesting empirical comparison of all frameworks in multiple-period-ahead forecasting exercise.
+We show that the most important information influencing the future volatility in foreign exchange is carried by the high frequency part of the spectra representing very short investment horizons of 10 minutes.
 This decomposition gives us an interesting insight into the volatility process.
-Moreover, we utilize jumps estimated by the JWTSRV estimator to build a Realized Jump-GARCH model, which outperforms significantly other models based on different realized measures.
+Our newly proposed time-frequency models and Jump-GARCH models outperforms the existing modeling strategies significantly.